-This application has been forward to Mahaanui Kurataiao Limited for distribution to local mana whenua of the area.
-It is envisaged further engagement will occur at the time the application site is subdivided.
-It is considered that the proposal will not be inconsistent with the principles of the Treaty of Waitangi.
+The application has been reviewed by Mahaanui Kurataiao Limited on behalf of the mana whenua of the area, the results of this are included in Appendix 8.
+It is considered the proposal will not be inconsistent with the principles of the Treaty of Waitangi.